zcorpan/html-parser-book/manuscript/parser.md

 >
 >   6. Remove node from the stack of open elements.

-We clear the form element pointer, step 3 doesn’t apply (*node* is the form), and we don’t have any implied end tags to generate.
+We clear the form element pointer, step 3 doesn't apply (*node* is the form), and we don’t have any implied end tags to generate.
 Step 5 applies since the current node is a `div`.
 The stack of open elements is:

 * `html`